PhilWa/precision-LLMs-for-bio-research/README.md

  Connect your manuscript, PowerPoints, research proposal or the grant you are working on, and science.pal will thoughtfully consider the objectives of your work when delivering responses.

-**Note**: Future development will focus on deeper Natural Language Processing (NLP) techniques and Model-First design principles to further enhance the application's capabilities.
-This development will continue in a private repository after the waitlist starts.
-The public repository will remain available for reference.
+**Note**: Future development will focus on deeper integration of Natural Language Processing (NLP) techniques and Model-First design principles to further enhance the application's capabilities.
+The public repository will be sporadically updated with core features for reference purposes only.

 ## Sneak peak:
 ![](pictures/demo.png)